RedisGrafana/RedisGrafana/docs/redis-datasource/streaming.md

 !!! important "Multi-line results"

-    If command returns more than one line, the last line of data will be returned.
+    If the command returns more than one line, the last line of data will be returned.

 !!! example "[XLEN](redis/XLEN.md)"